recidive/xylem/docs/query.md

 # Query

  > **Disclaimer:** this is a working in progress.
-Not everything documented here is implemented yet an it's subject to change.
+Not everything documented here is implemented yet and it's subject to change.

 ## The criteria object